jhower786/imathas_web_guide/index.md

       <div class="content" id="panel-7-1">
       Adjust the settings at the assessment level to accomplish this.
 Under the  "Settings" selection, first ensure you are in the "Simple View" as shown here: <br>
       <img max-width="50%" src="./img/FAQ Geofencing pic 1.png" alt="sample picture" style="margin-left: auto; margin-right: auto; display: block"> <br>
-      At the bottom you have four options under the drop-down box. <br>
+      Then, at the bottom of the screen you have four options under the drop-down box. <br>
       <img max-width="50%" src="./img/FAQ Geofencing pic 2.png" alt="sample picture" style="margin-left: auto; margin-right: auto; display: block"> <br>
       Only the "Custom Location" option will allow you to move the blue center marker and adjust the radius.
 Here is what geofencing to PG6 looks like: <br>
       <img max-width="50%" src="./img/FAQ Geofencing pic 3.png" alt="sample picture" style="margin-left: auto; margin-right: auto; display: block"> <br>